To get ahead you have to stay informed.

 7. Talk Price, Not Payments

-As you negotiate, concentrate on getting the best overall deal before discussing monthly payment scenarios.
+As you negotiate, concentrate on getting the best price overall before discussing monthly payment scenarios.
 Once you settle on a final price, then you can begin exploring ways to get your monthly rates where you need them to be.

 Car salespeople often start negotiations at the monthly payment because their finance department can stretch out payments for years to arrive at a number that looks attractive.